mostafaac30/calculater-project/README.md

 ## 1 for conversion

 Base of number you wanna convert it.
-> enter the base of the number: 16\
+> enter the base of the number: 16

+Enter the number
 > enter the number[8 digits]: 12A

 base of desired system you wanna convert TO.
 (I enterd 10 for decimal)